 Eelco is a CFA and the co-founder and managing partner of Alpha Governance Partners, a fiduciary services partnership with partners serving as risk governance specialists in complex investments, blockchain, sustainability and fintech, across Europe, North America and Asia.
 He is also adjunct professor of finance ethics at the Universities of Lausanne and Neuchatel, holds a PhD in economics (Basel) and degrees in applied ethics (Zurich), positive leadership (Madrid), social innovation (Cambridge), blockchain technologies (Barcelona), laws (London), business administration, and mechanical engineering (both Rotterdam).

-He says his course asks people to leave their personal ethics and socialization outside the classroom at first and aims to introduce them to ethical frameworks for decision-making.
+He says his program asks people to leave their personal ethics and socialization outside the classroom at first and aims to introduce them to ethical frameworks for decision-making.
 He examines the overlap between ethical thinking and economic and legal thinking.
 “Economic thinking is oftentimes characterized by cost / benefit analysis.
 You have scarce resources, so how do you decide how to divide those.
 We have detached the ethical component of that decision.
 Yet there are all kinds of assumptions in financial modelling, which actually have big ethical considerations,” he says.

 “In legal thinking, our laws are founded on agreed norms.
 We agree that this is how we should behave, then we code that into law, and this is how we run society.
 However, that norm is typically the minimum on which we can agree, so it doesn’t have any ambition about what we could achieve.
 And it also relates to the value agreement of yesterday.
 What we agreed on yesterday is today the norm, and we hope that this sort of remains valid into the future.
 But values change, and as a result, at times it is difficult to find laws that actually then reflect what we really value what we want to see in society.”